 - Repeat until you have all your listing pages complete until you reach…

 Congratulations, you probably now know enough about what's actually on the site, to be able to write that most elusive and charged of content: the homepage header.

 If you want to be as meticulous as us, you can pop this all into a nice Word document, use the heading tools and break everything up into their hierarchical groupings.

 This is what we call the copy deck, and honestly, it's the best way to plan out your site with content in mind.

 If you're unfamiliar with the navigation pane in Word, now is the time to become best friends with it.
 You can find it under the View tab as a tick box, right click and add it to your quick access toolbar for extra brownie points.

-Once you've done this, write your content with headings and give them a heading level appropriate for where they are in the site (heading styles can be found on the "home" tab).
-This means that a main section might be styled under a heading 1, and sub section to that should be styled with a heading 2 – and so on.
+Once you've done this, write your content with headings and give them a heading level appropriate for where they are on the site (heading styles can be found on the "home" tab).
+This means that the main section might be styled under heading 1, and a subsection to that should be styled with heading 2 – and so on.
 These items will appear in the navigation pane.
 They can be dragged and dropped between sections, meaning you can play with where you think your content belongs.

 Not only does this give you a conceptual model of the site structure, but it also gives you the flexibility to change it.

-Hopefully you're now impossibly excited for writing your site's static content, and if you're not, I hope I have at least taken away your excuses for not getting around to it!
+Hopefully, you're now impossibly excited about writing your site's static content, and if you're not, I hope I have at least taken away your excuses for not getting around to it!

 As always SilverDisc is more than happy to take the pain out of any of these processes by either writing you some wonderful content for your site or advising you along the way.
 Get in touch to find out how we could help you.